 Concerned about Diversity on Campus?
-Fill out our submission form here!
+Check back soon for a submission form!

 The Finance Committee advises the Senate and Executive Board on financial matters.
 This committee receives all Special Programming requests and constructs the Annual Budget, making recommendations on the disposition of both in accordance with the Fiscal Policy.
 This committee is chaired by the Comptroller, and will work with the Comptroller in making periodic reports to the Senate of the state of the GSO’s finances.
 This committee makes periodic recommendations to the Senate of updates to the Fiscal Policy.

 The Graduate Employment Issues Committee is responsible for addressing issues related to graduate student employment such as stipends, benefits, workload, work type, and the work relationship between graduate students and their departments.
 The committee advises the GSO on employment issues and works to improve the working landscape of SU for graduate students through the study of employment issues and advocacy.
 This committee will make periodic reports to the Senate on these topics, especially making recommendations on action to be taken by the Senate and Executive Board to improve graduate student academic life at the university.
 This committee will coordinate with any GSO University Senators serving on University Senate committees related to graduate employment.

 Have concerns to share with the committee?
 Click Here